 So I checked out The Song I’ll Never Sing (Decapo, 2012), a program combining solo pieces with string duets and an accordion duo.
 The common thread is the pen of Danish composer Kasper Rofelt.

-I don’t know what really counts as virtuoso playing on an according.
+I don’t know what really counts as virtuoso playing on an accordion.
 But the fast, accurate flurries on the “Vivace Corrente” movement of Concert Studies for Classical Accordion, First Book (2008-2009) sound great to me, as do the rapid-fire moments in the “Twilight Toccata” movement of Shadow Pieces.
 In the latter case, it’s the quiet, spattery passages that impress and thrill the most, not the big-flourish chords.

 But I wonder if there’s a touch to the slow, gentle playing, as there is with a saxophone or piano.
 On the list of moments that should impress me, what about the thin, shimmering notes that open the track “Midnight?”
 What about “Nightsong 2,” played with violinist Christina Åstrand, where Mogensen lays down atmospheric chords, softly painting the background?